pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 ![MPC Numerically robust algorithm](Kalkulasi_as_least_squares.png "Click to maximize if the image rescaling make you dizzy") (I'm using householder transformation to calculate the QR decomposition).

 **Some notes for this implementation**: If you set `Hp > Hu`, the linear equation of (MPC_3) above will yield sistem that is [overdetermined](https://en.wikipedia.org/wiki/Overdetermined_system).
-And because of that, the solution of (MPC_3) equation can be solved by [normal equation](https://en.wikipedia.org/wiki/Overdetermined_system#Approximate_solutions) (bad) or [QR Decomposition](https://math.stackexchange.com/questions/3185239/solving-overdetermined-system-by-qr-decomposition) (good).
+The (MPC_3) equation then can be solved with [normal equation](https://en.wikipedia.org/wiki/Overdetermined_system#Approximate_solutions) (bad) or [QR Decomposition](https://math.stackexchange.com/questions/3185239/solving-overdetermined-system-by-qr-decomposition) (good).
 Also the added bonus is we can truncate the `Q` & `R` matrix to lower the computation cost [(see here for more info)](https://en.wikipedia.org/wiki/QR_decomposition#Using_for_solution_to_linear_inverse_problems).

 # How to Use
 Just place one of the implementation folder ("[mpc\_engl](mpc_engl)", "[mpc_opt_engl](mpc_opt_engl)", or "[mpc_least_square_engl](mpc_least_square_engl)") in your Arduino installation folder and run with it!
 Don't forget to turn on Arduino Plotter for real-time plotting.

-The system configuration can be customized in `konfig.h`, where you can play around with parameters like `Hp (Prediction Horizon)` or `Hu (Control Horizon)`, the length of `X, U, Z vector`, etc. The example to use the code and the LTI system definition can be read at mpc*.ino file.
+The system configuration can be customized in `konfig.h`, where you can play around with parameters like `Hp (Prediction Horizon)` or `Hu (Control Horizon)`, the length of `x, u, z vector`, etc. The example to use the code and the LTI system definition can be read at mpc*.ino file.

 The MPC code itself is self contained and spread over just 4 files (`mpc.cpp, mpc.h, matrix.h, konfig.h`), so you shouldn't have difficulty at understanding the code.
-You just need to construct the MPC class, initialize it with function `MPC::vReInit(A, B, C, weightQ, weightR)` (where the `A, B, C` is the LTI matrix and the `weightQ, weightR` is the diagonal value of the MPC weight matrix Q and R) and call the function `MPC::bUpdate(SP, X, U)` at every sampling time to calculate the control value `U(k)`.
+You just need to construct the MPC class, initialize it with function `MPC::vReInit(A, B, C, weightQ, weightR)` (where the `A, B, C` is the LTI matrix and the `weightQ, weightR` is the diagonal value of the MPC weight matrix Q and R) and call the function `MPC::bUpdate(SP, x, u)` at every sampling time to calculate the control value `u(k)`.

 &nbsp;

-*For Arduino configuration (`#define SISTEM_IMPLEMENTASI     SISTEM_EMBEDDED_ARDUINO` in `konfig.h`):
+*For Arduino configuration (`SYSTEM_IMPLEMENTATION` is set to `SYSTEM_IMPLEMENTATION_EMBEDDED_ARDUINO` in `konfig.h`):
 The code is tested on compiler Arduino IDE 1.8.10 and hardware Teensy 4.0 Platform.

-*For PC configuration (`#define SISTEM_IMPLEMENTASI     SISTEM_PC` in `konfig.h`):
+*For PC configuration (`SYSTEM_IMPLEMENTATION` is set to `SYSTEM_IMPLEMENTATION_PC` in `konfig.h`):
-The code is tested on compiler Qt Creator 4.8.2 and hardware typical PC Platform.
+The code is tested on compiler Qt Creator 4.8.2 and typical PC Platform.

 **Important note: For Teensy 4.0, I encounter RAM limitation where the `MATRIX_MAXIMUM_SIZE` can't be more than 28 (if you are using double precision) or 40 (if using single precision).
-If you already set more than that, your Teensy might be unable to be programmed (a bug in the Teensy bootloader?).
-The solution is simply to change the `MATRIX_MAXIMUM_SIZE` to be less than that, compile & upload the code from the compiler (the IDE then will protest that it cannot find the Teensy board), and click the program button on the Teensy board to force the bootloader to restart and download the firmware from the computer.**
+If you already set more than that, your Teensy might be unable to be programmed (stack overflow make the bootloader program goes awry?).
+The solution is simply to change the `MATRIX_MAXIMUM_SIZE` to be less than that, compile & upload the code from the compiler.
+The IDE then will protest that it cannot find the Teensy board.
+DON'T PANIC.
+Click the program button on the Teensy board to force the bootloader to restart and download the firmware from the computer.**

 # Some Benchmark
 To demonstrate the code, I've made the MPC control a state-space model (HIL style) for Jet Transport Aircraft (ref: https://www.mathworks.com/help/control/ug/mimo-state-space-models.html#buv3tp8-1), where the configuration is (4 state, 2 input, 2 output LTI system) + Hp=7 & Hu=4.
 The compiler is Arduino IDE 1.8.10 with default setting (compiler optimization setting: faster) and the hardware is Teensy 4.0.

-The computation time needed to compute one iteration of `MPC::bUpdate(SP, X, U)` function are (*drum-roll*):
+The computation time needed to compute one iteration of `MPC::bUpdate(SP, x, u)` function are (*drum-roll*):
 1. Naive implementation (in "[mpc_engl](mpc_engl)" folder): **187 us** to compute one iteration (single precision math) or **312 us** (double precision).
 2. Optimized version of the naive implementation (in "[mpc_opt_engl](mpc_opt_engl)"): **31 us** to compute one iteration (single precision math) or **59 us** (double precision).
 3. The numerically robust version (in "[mpc_least_square_engl](mpc_least_square_engl)"): **101 us** to compute one iteration (single precision math) or **184 us** (double precision).